Minehut/MinehutBOTOld/README.md

 # Minehut Discord Bot
 Minehut's Discord bot was created for server info, management, music playback, and logging of the different Discord channels.

-It is also designed to work on one or more guilds but doesn't need to.
+It is also designed to work on one or more guilds but is usually ran on just one.

 ## Credits
 This bot contains some code from FlareBot.
 A very big thank you to the creators